 Is HVAC a Demanding Job?

-Any job can be stressful.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-Additionally, paid training and a consistent schedule help people in the HVAC industry reduce some of the most common triggers of work-related stress.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+What’s more, paid training and a stable workload help people in the HVAC industry fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are both common during HVAC work.
-Accessing and servicing large equipment can be strenuous.
+Moving heavy equipment and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be strenuous.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, professional servicing will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+New forms of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An employer may also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.
+You can become certified by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is typically six months to two years.
+Your employer might also require NATE certification.
+This refers to North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary based on the project and job site.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you may have more of a set schedule for regular business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.

-As stated previously, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
+For jobs that work with customers or clients, strong customer service skills are always useful.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary